top of page

 Manual Entry and Editing Antenna Pattern

-When manually entering and editing, you simply enter the angle values and the corresponding antenna pattern values in logarithmic or relative units.
-You just need to enter one of the values, the second is calculated automatically.
+When manually entering and editing an antenna pattern in the Editor, you can simply enter the angle values and the corresponding antenna pattern values in logarithmic or relative units.
+You only need to enter one of the values, and the other will be calculated automatically.
+To delete rows in the table, you can select these rows in the left empty field and press Delete on your keyboard.

-Any action in the editor can be undone or redone using the Undo and Redo tools.
+Any action in the editor can be undone or redone using the undo and redo tools

 Copy Antenna Pattern Data from Spreadsheets and Text Files